Vinessa Shaw: 1998–2005: Career expansion

+2006–present: Further film and television roles

 More low budget and independent films consumed Shaw's time until 2006, where she returned to the big screen in Alexandre Aja's remake of Wes Craven's exploitation-horror film The Hills Have Eyes, playing a young mother on a camping trip with her family who is attacked by bloodthirsty mutants in the New Mexico desert.
 Director Aja had wanted to cast her in the film after seeing her performance in Eyes Wide Shut.
 Asked why she wanted to act in a horror film, Shaw responded "Well, I guess I could be good in it since I'm so frightened of those kinds of concepts.
 But this one in particular really attracted me because of the filmmakers.
 I really thought that they had a great stance on it.
 Like it's very different, very heartfelt, and heartbreaking because of the characters involved.
 So that's kind of what made the difference.
 It was more of an actor's piece, if you can believe that, in a horror movie."

-Shaw was featured on the official one sheet promotion poster for the film, which was a box-office success.
+Shaw had a supporting role as a barmaid in James Mangold's remake of the classic Western film 3:10 to Yuma (2007), co-starring Russell Crowe and Christian Bale.
+Next, she appeared in two independent films: The drama Garden Party, about a group of troubled Los Angeles teenagers, and the horror film Stag Night, portraying a stripper who becomes trapped with several others in an abandoned New York City Subway platform after witnessing a murder.